 Field-hunting tip

-Look in fumarolic sublimates country — that is the host setting where magnanelliite typically forms.
+Look in fumarolic sublimates country, the host setting where magnanelliite typically forms.
 If you start seeing alunogen, metavoltine, goldichite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.